Waiting for the mortgage rates to come down before you buy a home may not be a good decision.

 If you are correct, and the rates do come down by two percent, the savings you benefit from a lower rate will most likely be devoured by the appreciated price increase.

 Mortgage rates have increased over 3% in the first three quarters of this year.
 Some would-be buyers are wishing they had a do-over so they could get into a home at a lower rate.
-The current differential between the fixed and adjustable rates could lower the monthly payment.
+The current differential between the fixed and adjustable rates are substantial and could lower the monthly payment.

-The lower adjustable-rate could save a buyer $300 a month during the first period of five years.
-At any point during that period, they could refinance at a better interest rate should it become available.
+The lower adjustable-rate would save a buyer $323.90 a month during the first period of five years.
+At any point during that period, they could refinance at better interest rate should it become available.
 However, if the rates do start trending down, the homeowner might decide not to refinance because the rate on the ARM would have to go down at the next adjustment period to reflect the lower of rates in the market.

 When inflation is under control and back to acceptable levels, the rates should lower.

 Home prices are a different situation.
 The recent rise in mortgage rates has cause home prices to moderate because it affects affordability.
 Inventories are still low and there a pent-up demand for housing from purchasers unable to buy during the pandemic.

 This coupled with millennials reaching household formation age and insufficient home building to keep up with demand for the last decade, prices are expected to continue to rise.
 The rate of appreciation could even increase when rates come down which would also increase affordability and demand.

 Buyers who feel they missed a window of opportunity to buy before rates started increasing should investigate financing alternatives.